Neonatology

 Survival for Infants with Birth Weight Equal to or less than 750 g: Who Were Successfully Resuscitated in DR

-The Department of Neonatology at the Cleveland Clinic Children's Hospital (CC Children's) has 87 beds with level IV and level III capacities serving at Main Campus, Fairview and Hillcrest hospitals.
-Obstetrics services receive 9-10,000 deliveries per year among the three hospitals with 12-1300 admissions to the NICU.
+The Department of Neonatology at the Cleveland Clinic Children’s Hospital has 87 beds with level IV and level III capacities serving at Main Campus, Fairview and Hillcrest hospitals.
+Obstetrics services receive 9-10,000 deliveries per year among the three hospitals, with 12-1300 admissions to the NICU.

-* The number of infants in this weight and gestational age categories is very few.
+*The number of infants in this weight and gestational age category is very few.
 Therefore, a large variability in survival rate may exist from year to year.

 The Use of Human Milk and Breastfeeding in the Neonatal Intensive Care Unit

 Chronic lung disease (CLD) is a common complication encountered in premature infants, especially those supported by mechanical ventilation.
 Incidence of CLD is higher in infants born before 30 weeks of gestation and with a birth weight of less than 1500g.
 CLD is associated with poor growth and a worse neurodevelopmental outcome.
 In 2018, a bubble CPAP (b-CPAP) strategy was implemented for respiratory support of premature infants born at the Cleveland Clinic Children’s Hospital.
 Avoidance of intubation and invasive respiratory support strategies, in combination with the application of b-CPAP, aimed to reduce the incidence of CLD in preterm infants.
-Overall in CCC's level III NICUs, implementation of b-CPAP resulted in a reduction of CLD incidence rate from 37.6% and 39.9% in 2016 and 2017 respectively (prior to b-CPAP use) to 6.3% and 8.1% in 2020 and 2021, the lowest rate in the nation.
+Overall in CCC's level III NICUs, implementation of b-CPAP resulted in a reduction of CLD incidence rate from 37.6% and 39.9% in 2016 and 2017 respectively (prior to b-CPAP use) to 6.3% in 2020 and sustained at less than 10% in 2021-2022.

 QI= Quality Improvement